The Essential Guide to Buying Your First Hive

 Our bees have used middle bar frames for raising brood and storing honey.
 We use it to cut honeycomb for retail or in a honey extractor.

-Middle Bar Frames can be used four ways:
+Our favorite middle bar frames can be used four ways:

 2. Foundationless.
 The chamfer along the top bar will encourage bees to build wax comb in the center of each frame and the middle bars will support the weight of the deep comb.
-Foundation is an extra expense and it can be beneficial to bees to go foundationless.

 3. Foundationless with burr comb.
 Bees will eventually build burr comb in the hive.
 You can use it to prime them to draw comb on a new frame.
 Wedge the comb between the middle bars, hexagons pointing up, and bees will build from there.